gardener/documentation/hugo/content/050-tutorials/content/howto/service-access/_index.md

 ## TL;DR
 To expose your application / service for access from outside the cluster, following options exist:

 - Kubernetes Service of type `LoadBalancer`
 - Kubernetes Service of type 'NodePort' + Ingress

-This tutorial discusses how to enable access to your application from outside Kubernetes cluster (sometimes called North-South traffic).
-For internal communication amongst pods and services (sometimes called East-West traffic) there are many literatures, [here](https://cloudnativelabs.github.io/post/2017-04-18-kubernetes-networking/) is one brief example.
+This tutorial discusses how to enable access to your application from outside the Kubernetes cluster (sometimes called North-South traffic).
+For internal communication amongst pods and services (sometimes called East-West traffic) there are many examples, [here](https://cloudnativelabs.github.io/post/2017-04-18-kubernetes-networking/) is one brief example.

 ## Service Types
-A Service in Kubernetes is an abstraction which defines a logical set of Pods and a policy by which to access them.
+A Service in Kubernetes is an abstraction defining a logical set of Pods and an access policy.
 Services can be exposed in different ways by specifying a **type** in the service spec, and different types determine accessibility from inside and outside of cluster.

 - ClusterIP
 - NodePort
 - LoadBalancer